 For the Purrbabies

-No matter the cause of the barking, there are ways to help narrow down the reason for it and techniques to train your dog to better communicate their needs.
+No matter the cause of excessive barking, there are ways to help narrow down the reason for it and techniques to train your dog to better communicate their needs.
 We’ve compiled the most common causes of dog barking and the best tips to help you curb the behavior.

 👉 Never yell at your dog for barking, as this is ineffective and confusing.
 Instead, use consistent, short, and positive training sessions.